-Financial assets at fair value through profit or loss are carried in the consolidated statement of financial position at fair value with net changes in fair value recognised in the statement of profit or loss.
+Financial assets at fair value through profit or loss are carried in the consolidated statement of financial position at fair value with net changes in fair value recognised in the consolidated statement of profit or loss.

 This category includes certain equity investments which the Group had not irrevocably elected to classify at fair value through OCI.
-Net gains and losses, including any interest or dividend income, are recognised in statement of profit or loss.
+Net gains and losses, including any interest or dividend income, are recognised in consolidated statement of profit or loss.

-The Group's financial assets include cash and bank balances and accounts receivable which are measured at amortised cost and an investment security measured at fair value through profit or loss.
+The Group's financial assets include cash and bank balances, accounts receivable and other receivables which are measured at amortised cost and an investment security measured at fair value through profit or loss.